brikis98/yevgeniy-brikman-homepage/_posts/2021-07-01-arcanum-unbounded-the-cosmere-collection.md

 - **_Shadows for Silence in the Forests of Hell_**: A short story about an innkeeper who is secretly a bounty hunter at night, and the creepy world she lives in, where evil beings called "shades" inhabit the forests.
 Entertaining, but didn't stand out too much.

 - **_Sixth of the Dusk_**: A short story about a trapper named Sixth who lives on a deadly island, and is able to survive in part through a deep knowledge of all the deadly plants and fauna on the island, and in part, due to aviar, which are gifted animals, such as a bird named Sak who can warn Sixth of danger before it happens by showing him visions of Sixth's own corpse.
-The idea of walking along and seeing your own corpse, giving you seconds to react and change your corse before the vision becomes a reality, is creepy, but pretty cool.
+The idea of walking along and seeing your own corpse, giving you seconds to react and change your course before the vision becomes a reality, is creepy, but pretty cool.
 I'm not sure if the mechanic would work for a full-length novel, but it was fun in a shorty story.

 - **_Edgedancer_**: This is a lovely short story in the _Stormlight Archive_ focused on Lift, one of the more upbeat and fun characters in that series.
 I had read it before separately, as a standalone novella, but it's good enough that I enjoyed re-reading it.